-Our Kiwanis Club began operations in the town of Perth with the 1974-75 year.
+Our local Kiwanis Club began in the town of Perth with the 1974-75 year.
 Our first president was Joseph Rawson, a retired educator, very active in Perth life.

 Memebership in the early years was restricted to males, mostly local businessmen of the area.
 In 1987, by action of the Kiwanis International Convention, the rules were changed to admit women to the organization.